 The novel begins with Rose, but eventually moves to Ruby's point of view and then switches back and forth.
 Because the girls face in slightly different directions, neither can see what the other is writing, and they don't tell each other either.
 The reader is treated to sometimes overlapping stories told in two wonderfully distinct styles.
 Rose is given to introspection and secrecy.
 Ruby's style is "tell-all" — frank and decidedly sweet.

+We learn of their early years as the town "freaks" and of Lovey's and Stash's determination to give them as normal an upbringing as possible.
 But when we meet them, both Lovey and Stash are dead, the girls have moved back into town, and they've received some ominous news.
 They are on the verge of becoming the oldest surviving craniopagus (joined at the head) twins in history, but the question of whether they'll live to celebrate their thirtieth

 birthday is suddenly impossible to answer.